Module 4 | The New Covenant of Jeremiah 31 and its corporate-solidarity characteristic

 “It helps to think of this NT perspective on the fulfillment of restoration prophecies in three stages: the inauguration of fulfillment in the first coming of Christ; the continuation of fulfillment between the first and second comings of Christ; and the consummation of fulfillment at the return of Christ.”
 (Jeremiah 31: Infant Baptism in the New Covenant)

-In one context or another, each of the New Testament passages mentioned show that Jeremiah’s New Covenant has been realized thorough the advent, the life of active obedience, the death, the resurrection, the ascension, the coronation, the session, and the intercession of Jesus Christ.
-The only remaining event is Christ’s return for His kingdom to be consummated and the New Covenant to have complete fulfillment.
+In one context or another, each of the New Testament passages mentioned show that Jeremiah’s New Covenant has been realized through the advent, the life of active obedience, the death, the resurrection, the ascension, the coronation, the session, and the intercession of Jesus Christ.
+The only remaining event is Christ’s return for his kingdom to be consummated and the New Covenant to have complete fulfillment.